shnplr/kssapi/docs/SelfSubjectAccessReviewSpec.md

 `func (o *SelfSubjectAccessReviewSpec) HasNonResourceAttributes() bool`

 HasNonResourceAttributes returns a boolean if a field has been set.

-### GetResourceAttributes

-`func (o *SelfSubjectAccessReviewSpec) GetResourceAttributes() ResourceAttributes`

-GetResourceAttributes returns the ResourceAttributes field if non-nil, zero value otherwise.

-### GetResourceAttributesOk

-`func (o *SelfSubjectAccessReviewSpec) GetResourceAttributesOk() (*ResourceAttributes, bool)`

-GetResourceAttributesOk returns a tuple with the ResourceAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetResourceAttributes

-`func (o *SelfSubjectAccessReviewSpec) SetResourceAttributes(v ResourceAttributes)`

-SetResourceAttributes sets ResourceAttributes field to given value.

-### HasResourceAttributes

-`func (o *SelfSubjectAccessReviewSpec) HasResourceAttributes() bool`

-HasResourceAttributes returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)